How to Make a YouTube Video (Beginner’s Guide)

 2. Make content that is good for search engines

-Andrew Kan, of TubeBuddy, recommends you make content focused on a specific topic and niches, which will help your content be more searchable.
+Andrew Kan of TubeBuddy recommends you make content focused on a specific topic and niches, which will help your content be more searchable.
 It also helps ensure that the right audience is finding your content.

 “Many people spend time on broad terms that have so much competition they’re never going to show up for [in search],” he said.
-“If you show up on the race day, and you’re [not] a runner and you’ve practiced once, you can’t expect to win.
+“If you show up on the race day, and you’re [not] a runner, and you’ve practiced once, you can’t expect to win.
 So by practicing, by understanding that being more specific helps you be more discoverable, it helps you win.”

-“Match that search intent with ‘how do I fix this blank’, and you sell that blank,” he said.
-“Instead of just talking about how good your widget is, be the answer to questions being asked … And being the answer to those is…one of the easiest ways for brands to start doing well in this environment and then from there beat that expectation.
+“Match that search intent with ‘how do I fix this blank,’ and you sell that blank,” he said.
+“Instead of just talking about how good your widget is, be the answer to questions being asked…and being the answer to those is…one of the easiest ways for brands to start doing well in this environment and then from there beat that expectation.
 Provide things they’re not expecting.
 Have guests they wouldn’t expect to be on your program.
 And, give more value than they can even believe.”

 Step 3.
 Find YouTube ideas and topics

 Let’s say you run a home contracting business.
-You decide you are going to target your channel towards current homeowners looking to spruce up their house.
-Your initial video topics might include things like How to Remove Popcorn Ceilings or How to Refinish Your Kitchen Cabinets.
+You decide to target your channel toward current homeowners looking to spruce up their houses.
+Your initial video topics might include “How to Remove Popcorn Ceilings” or “How to Refinish Your Kitchen Cabinets.”

 1. YouTube search

-YouTube search is one of the best ways to find what people are looking for.
-When you come up with a content idea, do a quick YouTube search and see what comes back.
+YouTube search is one of the best ways to find what people seek.
+When you develop a content idea, do a quick YouTube search and see what comes back.
+Then, look at the search results and decide if it’s a saturated area or if there’s room to create a unique, valuable version.

 Here’s an example where I typed “tutorial video” into the search bar, and a list of suggested topics appeared below.

 You want to take those terms and write them down.
-You may find after all of your research that one video can cover a lot of the same topics, or that you can create a series of videos.
+After all your research, one video can cover many of the same topics, or you can create a series of videos.
+For a topic focusing on “video tutorials,” I would want to concentrate on editing, video ideas, and background music as a good starting point.

 2. Comments section